-Over the past 28 years Neil has been a fully operational member of the British Fire Service specialising in Training and Development and Overseas project design and has led training to colleagues in various aspects of Fire service operations both here in the UK and also numerous countries around the world.
+Neil completed 30 years in the British Fire Service specialising in Training and Development and Overseas project design which has allowed him to assist colleagues in various aspects of Fire service operations both here in the UK and also numerous countries around the world.

 He has both a varied and also extensive experience in the emergency service sector and in particular practical applications for dealing with operational and emergency service recommendations up to and including Strategic level reviews.